 - CO1.
 Understand the basic operations on signals & sequences and determine the response of LTI systems using convolution. - CO2.
-Apply Fourier series and transform to analyze spectral characteristics of continuous-time periodic and aperiodic signals. - CO3.
-Analyze the properties of correlation and convolution to extract signals from noisy signal in various applications. - CO4.
-Apply Laplace transformation technique to analyze the characteristics of LTI systems. - CO5.
-Analyze sampling & it's effects and reconstruct signals using interpolation.
+Apply Fourier series and transform to analyse spectral characteristics of continuous-time periodic and aperiodic signals. - CO3.
+Analyse the properties of correlation and convolution to extract signals from noisy signal in various applications. - CO4.
+Analyse sampling & it's effects and reconstruct signals using interpolation. - CO5.
+Apply Laplace and Z-transformation techniques to analyse the characteristics of systems.

-UNIT-I: INTRODUCTION TO SIGNALS AND SYSTEMS (12 Periods)
+UNIT-I: INTRODUCTION TO SIGNALS AND SYSTEMS